vdaas/vald/docs/user-guides/client-api-config.md

 #### timestamp

-`timestamp` is the timestamp when vector inserted.
+`timestamp` is the timestamp when the vector is inserted or updated.
 When `timestamp` is not set, the current time will be used.